 Division in two enables a hierarchy, where one of the two is privileged.

-The speaker of the I statement divides by communicating that they occupy a relatively more privileged place in a hierarchy of "I" over "you".
+The speaker of the I statement thus divides by communicating that they occupy a relatively more privileged place in a hierarchy of "I" over "you".

 The flexible, interactionally skilled, interactively regulating couple will quickly work to close any division that the use of "I" or any other specific strategy opens up.